Frequently Asked Questions

 Wildfire Risk to Communities is a free, easy-to-use website with interactive maps, charts, and data to help communities in the United States understand, explore, and reduce wildfire risk.
 Maps and data are available at the community, county, and state levels.
 Wildfire Risk to Communities is a project of the USDA Forest Service, under the direction of Congress in the 2018 Consolidated Appropriations Act (H.R.
 1625, Section 210).

-This is the first time that wildfire risk to communities has been mapped nationwide.
-Wildfire Risk to Communities uses nationally consistent data and risk metrics grounded in the best available science.
+Wildfire Risk to Communities was first published in 2020 and was the first time that wildfire risk to communities had been mapped nationwide.
+Continually updated, Wildfire Risk to Communities uses nationally consistent data and risk metrics grounded in the best available science.
 In addition to providing information about community wildfire risk, the website includes resources and solutions to help manage, mitigate, and reduce risk.

 Who is this for?

-Wildfire Risk to Communities is designed for municipal, county, and state elected officials; land use planners; fire managers; and fire collaboratives.
-It may also be useful for other departments in state, county, and municipal governments, as well as neighborhood associations.
-While not designed for individual homeowners, the website may offer helpful and informative resources for this audience.
+Wildfire Risk to Communities is designed for municipal, tribal, county, and state elected officials; land use planners; fire managers; and fire collaboratives.
+It may also be useful for government staff and leadership, as well as neighborhood associations.
+While not designed for individual citizens, the website may offer helpful and informative resources for residents and homeowners.

 What can I do with these data?